wp-plugins/simple-ads-posting/readme.txt

 2. Screen shot for posting page, put the shortcode [ads] or [ads2] any place in your posting as you wish.

 == Changelog ==
+= 1.0.4
+* add Spanish Localization - thanks to Maria Ramos
+* new layout
+* 28 January 2014

 = 1.0.3
 * 21 December 2013